|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 When a wife was chosen for Abrahams son, Isaac, her Aramean family blessed Rebecca and said to her, Our sister, may you come to be thousands of myriads, and may your offspring inherit the gate of its foes.
 (Genesis 24:60) On its face, this prophecy would apply to all of the progeny of Issac and Rebecca.

 Meanwhile, Chayei Sarah ends with the geneaology of Ishmael, Abrahams son by his wifes maidservant, Hagar, who was not allowed to inherit with Isaac.
 Ishmael was sent into the desert and plains of Paran in the Sinai peninsula and married an Egyptian woman.
-But God promised that Ishmael also would become a great nation, like Abraham, with descendants too numerous to be counted.
+But God promised that he would also become a great nation, like Abraham, with descendants too numerous to be counted.
 But he would also be a wild ass of a man; his hand against everyone, and everyones hand against him.
 (Genesis 16:12)

 Albright states in her book that the conflict is not just about land.
 It is also about religion.
 Portion Toldot validates her contention.